stu48210/Kenwood-TS-480-blue-display/README.md

 11. Using Allen key, loosen and remove VFO knob from the encoder shaft
 12. Undo the nut holding VFO encoder, unplug CN5 which attaches encoder wiring to PCB and remove encoder

-## Overview of modification

-## LCD display illumination
+## LCD display illumination replacement

-The TS-480 uses 8 surface mount LED to illuminate the LCD display with a yellowish colour.
+The TS-480 uses 8 surface mount LED to illuminate the LCD display with a yellowish color.

 The original yellow LED require around 1.4v to light however the replacement blue LED require around 3v.

-This modification therefore requires not only a replacement of the LED but also some track and resistor changes since 4 blue LED in series will not work on the supplied voltage.
+This modification therefore requires not only a replacement of the LED but also some track cutting, jumper (bodge) wires and resistor changes since 4 blue LED in series will not light on the supplied voltage.

 Please see the diagram showing the LCD illumination circuit below: